strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 :::

 :::warning
-If you are using _nginx_, there is a danger of encountering issues when using a server that proxies requests into a localhost.
-To make sure all the headers are forwared correctly, you need to change the configuration file in `/etc/nginx/sites-available/yourdomain` as follows:
+When using nginx and a server that proxies requests into a localhost, issues might occur.
+To prevent them, ensure all the headers are forwarded correctly by changing the configuration file in `/etc/nginx/sites-available/yourdomain` as follows:

 ```
 server {